Sesame oil benefits

 Traditionally, sesame seed oil is extracted using cold pressed methods.

-However, modern, so called progressive industrial techniques to fulfil the consumer demands for a liquid that looks pure and clear uses high temperature solvent extraction, just like all the other commercial oils.
-The only exception is the olive which is still made using old fashioned principles.
+However modern, so called progressive industrial techniques to fulfill the consumer demands for a liquid that looks pure and clear uses high temperature solvent extraction, just like all the other commercial oils.
+The only exception is the olive which is still made using old fashioned cold-pressed principles.

-Olive pomace oil however is also solvent extracted, and although a lot cheaper, not to be recommended.
+Olive pomace oil however is also solvent extracted; although a lot cheaper, it's not to be recommended.

 Here is an interesting aside.
 As a hobbyist beekeeper, I'm very aware that the honey industry faces a huge dilemma; is the consumer always right?
 Do you give them what they want, even if it is an inferior product?

-"Pure" honey is inferior in every way; it must of necessity have been heated so that all the impurities including very important pollen granules could be removed.
+"Pure" honey is inferior in every way; it must of necessity have been heated so that all the impurities including very important pollen granules and propolis could be removed.

 Why do we have this fascination for purity?
 The best olive oil I ever tasted came straight from the vat after being cold pressed; thick and murky, it was divine.
 It is the same with my honey; not for a moment would I heat and filter it.

-Interestingly I can charge more for raw honey; and I would suggest it is the same for sesame seed oil and that from the olive; they are better and worth more.
+Interestingly I can charge more for raw honey.
+II would suggest it is the same for sesame seed oil and that from the olive; they are better and worth more.

-I have tried making this recipe for sesame chicken; it is just a variant of our delicious chicken barbecue, basting it with the s. butter, herbs and honey marinade.
+I have tried making this recipe for sesame chicken; it is just a variant of our delicious chicken barbecue, basting it with a herb and honey marinade.
 It is so easy.

 In short start making sesame butter, it is so easy and then making your own tahini recipes like our authentic hummus recipe; that takes me only four minutes.
 You could too with a little practice.